smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Behavior Of Nulls/readme.md

 ![Truth Tables Three Valued Logic](/Database%20Tips%20and%20Tricks/Behavior%20Of%20Nulls/images/Truth_Tables_Three_Valued_Logic.png)

 A good example of the complexity is shown below in the following examples.
-[De Morgan's Law](https://en.wikipedia.org/wiki/De_Morgan%27s_laws) is also included below as I show both version of negation.
+[De Morgan's Law](https://en.wikipedia.org/wiki/De_Morgan%27s_laws) is also included below as I show both versions of negation.

 ```sql
 --TRUE OR UNKNOWN = TRUE